bparanj/crystal/electronics/zettel/voltage.md

 Voltage represents the electric potential difference between two points in an electrical circuit.
 It quantifies the energy required to move a unit charge from one point to another within an electric field.

-Analogy: Voltage resembles the difference in water pressure between two points in a pipe system.
+ Voltage resembles the difference in water pressure between two points in a pipe system.
 Just as water flows from high pressure to low pressure, electrons move from high voltage to low voltage.

 Example: To measure voltage between two points in a simple circuit: